-- The reports, including witness statements and pictures, should be submitted to the Office of Environmental Health and Safety (EHS) via email to email@example.com, fax to (814) 732-2228, or submitted in person.
+- The reports, including witness statements and pictures, should be submitted to the Office of Safety and Risk Management via email to firstname.lastname@example.org, fax to (814) 732-2228, or submitted in person.
 The preferred method is via email.

 Incident involving work related injuries or occupational illnesses should see the Workers’ Compensation Page.